egekaplan/Catculator/README.md

 # Catculator

-iOs-like calculator with sound effects.
+Calculator with sound effects.
 Including a furry friend with sleep deprivation
 <br />-a catastrophe-
 <br />